PatilShreyas/NotyKT/noty-android/README.md

 ## Development Setup 🖥

-You will require latest Canary version of Android Studio 4.2 or newer to be able to build the app.
-Download latest Canary release from [here](https://developer.android.com/studio/preview).
+You will need Android Studio Hedgehog (2023.1.1) or newer to build the app.
+Download the latest version from [here](https://developer.android.com/studio).

 ## Design / Wireframes ✨